 - Operate the easing lever on the temperature pressure relief valve.
 It is very important the lever is raised and lowered gently.
 Refer to "Relief Valves" on page 8. - ⚠ Warning: Water discharged from the temperature pressure relief valve drain line will be hot.
 Exercise care to avoid any splashing of water by standing clear of the drain line's point of discharge when operating the valve's easing lever. - Operate the easing lever on the expansion control valve (if fitted).
 It is very important the lever is raised and lowered gently.
-Refer to "Relief Valves" on page 8. - Check the drain line from the safe tray (if one is installed) is not blocked. - Solar Water Heater and Grid Interactive Electric Water Heater Check the status of the LEDs.
+Refer to "Relief Valves" on page 8. - Check the drain line from the safe tray (if one is installed) is not blocked. - Solar Water Heater Check the status of the LEDs.
 The green LED should be illuminated (either solid, pulsing or flashing).
 The red LED should be off.
-Refer to "Solar Monitor" on page 21 and "Household Maintenance Around the Solar Storage Tank" on page 24 if you have a solar water heater or "LED Operation" on page 15 if you have a Grid Interactive electric water heater.
+Refer to "Solar Monitor" on page 18 and "Household Maintenance Around the Solar Storage Tank" on page 21.